struggledgamerz/VidXpress/replit.md

 3. **Restart the Application**:
    - The workflow will automatically restart
-   - The bot will configure its webhook on startup
+   - The bot will start polling for messages
-   - Your bot will be ready to receive messages!
+   - Your bot will be ready to receive messages immediately!
+   - **No deployment needed** - works on free plan!

-## Current Development Mode
+## Current Mode

-The application is currently running in **web-only mode** because `TELEGRAM_BOT_TOKEN` is not configured.
-You can:
+The application is running in **polling mode** and is fully operational!
+The bot is:
-- Access the status page at the root URL (/)
+- ✅ Actively polling Telegram for new messages
+- ✅ Processing video download requests
-- View the privacy policy at /privacy
+- ✅ Serving the privacy policy at /privacy
-- The webhook endpoint (/webhook) is available but inactive

-Once you add the TELEGRAM_BOT_TOKEN, the bot will automatically:
-- Initialize the Telegram bot application
-- Configure the webhook with Telegram's servers
-- Start processing video download requests
+- ✅ Working on Replit's free plan (no deployment needed)

+The bot uses polling mode, which means:
+- No public URL or webhook required
+- Works perfectly on Replit's free plan
+- Checks for new messages every few seconds
+- No need for deployment or paid subscription

 ## Bot Usage (When Configured)